Skip to main content

 Stemchymal is a regenerative medicine product developed by Steminent Biotherapeutics (Taiwan).

-In Japan, we have completed PII clinical trial in Japan, and are preparing for the approval application to deliver it to the patients as quickly as possible.
+We have completed Phase-II clinical trial in Japan, and are preparing for the approval application to deliver it to the patients as quickly as possible.

 Stemchymal therapy